samuelowino/swiftui-ios-lab/CoreGestures/CoreGestures/README.md

 ### 2. onChanged(...)
 ### 3. onEnded(...)

-To update a view as a gesture changes, add a GestureState property to your view and update it in the **updating(body)** callback.
+To update a view as a gesture changes, add a **@GestureState** property to your view and update it in the **updating(body)** callback.
+SwiftUI invokes the updating callback as soon as it recognizes the gesture and whenever the value of the gesture changes.

+SwiftUI doesn't invoke the updating callback when the user ends or cancels a gesture.
+Instead the gesture state property automatically resets its state back to its initial value

 ```swift
 struct CounterView: View {